 Franco American communities constitute a large percentage of the population of Maine and the Northeast region.
-It is the mission of the Franco American Program to serve these communities while recognizing that cultural patterns do not stop at national borders.
-The Franco American Program includes the Franco American Centre as well as Franco American Studies.
+It is the mission of Franco American Programs to serve these communities while recognizing that cultural patterns do not stop at national borders.
+Franco American Programs includes the Franco American Centre as well as Franco American Studies.

 The primary goal of the Franco-American Centre is to support and enhance the Franco American communities of Maine.
 The Centre looks to disseminate the richness of Franco history, language, and culture, as well as to bridge Franco Americans both to the University campus and to other peoples of the region.